GirijaJoshi/BreastCancerClassification/README.md

 ## Why are we interested in this? ##

 Breast cancer is the most common cancer in women worldwide; it is estimated that 276,480 new cases of invasive breast cancer will be diagnosed in women in the US.
-Approximately 30% of all new diagnosis will be breast cancer.
+Approximately 30% of all new cancer diagnosis will be breast cancer.

-Other statistics reveal that 1 in 8 women will be diagnosed through their lifetime.
+Other statistics reveal that 1 in 8 women will be diagnosed with breast cancer through their lifetime.

 According to the American Cancer Society, early detection of Breast Cancer, the 5-year relative survival rate is 99%.
 Mammograms is an x-ray that allows qualified specialists to examine breast tissue for any suspicious areas; by training computers with high sensitivity the cost of mammograms can decrease as it will advice you to go to the doctor if there is a suspicious of a malignant mass.